vhar/scsmd/README.md

 How to switch operating mode
 ----------------------------
 By default, the SCSMD operates in the DCC mode.<br />
-In order to switch the operating mode:<br />
+In order to switch between the operating modes:<br />
-* Press and hold "Reset" button on Arduino board.
-* Press and hold SW1 push button on SCSMD board.
+* Press and hold SW1 push button more when 1,5 sec.
-* Release "Reset" button.
-* Release SW1 push button.<br />
-The controlling LED flashes twice if operating mode switch to "MANUAL" and the controlling LED remains off or thrice if operating mode switch to "DCC" and the controlling LED will burn.<br />
+* The controlling LED start single flashing.
+It means that SCSMD switched to "LEARNING MODE".
+* Within 15 seconds after switching on "LEARNING MODE", press and hold again more than 1.5 seconds the SW1 button.
+The LED will also stop blinking, indicating that the SCSMD has exited from "LEARNING MODE".<br />
+The operating modes are switched in turn.
+If the mode was DCC, it will be switched to MANUAL and vice versa.<br />

 How to set DCC address
 ----------------------
-To set the decoder address, the SCSMD must be in the DCC operating mode.<br />
+To set the decoder address, the SCSMD must be in the "LEARNING MODE".<br />
 * Press and hold SW1 push button more when 1,5 sec.
 * The controlling LED start single flashing.
-It means that SCSMD switched to Learning Mode.
+It means that SCSMD switched to "LEARNING MODE".
 * After this, send any command from DCC command station to necessary accessory address.
 * The controlling LED stops flashing.
 It means that SCSMD stored a new decoder address.<br />
 **_NOTE_**: SCSMD store the Decoder-Address, it's not the same as the Output-Address.<br />